Neryungri: Economy

 The town is the center of a large coal field discovered about 1970.
 It is located on the Amur–Yakutsk Mainline and the Lena Highway, 202 km by rail north of Tynda.
 Nearby, all in the coal basin, are Berkakit: 10 km south; Serebryany Bor: 8 km east with a thermal coal power plant; Chulman: 30 km north, with the Chulman Airport; and a large open pit coal mine northwest across the Chulman River.

 Climate

-Neryungri has a subarctic climate (Köppen climate classification Dfc) with mild summers and severe winters.
+Neryungri has a subarctic climate (Köppen climate classification Dfc) bordering with wet summer subarctic climate Dwc with mild summers and severe winters.
 Precipitation is moderate, but is significantly higher in the summer than at other times of the year.
 The climate is extremely cold for the latitude in part due to the Siberian High bringing extremely cold polar air to the city in winters, whereas the relatively high elevation and proximity to the cold Sea of Okhotsk usually prevents the heat waves seen in lower areas of Sakha.